Trusted WordPress tutorials, when you need them most.

 The classic editor didn’t have a button to add tables to your WordPress posts.
 You had to use a plugin or create a table by writing custom CSS and HTML.

-Now, the block editor has a default Table block, making it super easy to add tables to your posts and pages.
+Now, the block editor has a default Table block, making adding tables to your posts and pages super easy.
 Simply add the block and select the number of columns and rows you want to insert.

 Table block example

-You can now go ahead and start adding data to table rows.
-You can always add more rows and columns if needed, and there are two basic style options available.
+You can now start adding data to table rows.
+You can always add more rows and columns if needed, and two basic style options are available.

 5. Creating Multi-Column Content

-Creating multi-column content was another issue that the classic editor didn’t handle at all.
+Creating multi-column content was another issue the classic editor didn’t handle at all.

-Fortunately, the block editor allows you to add a Columns block, which basically adds two columns of paragraph blocks.
+Fortunately, the block editor allows you to add a Columns block, which adds two paragraph block columns.

 Multi column contet block